salesforce/bazel-eclipse/docs/dev/architecture.md

 Only one plugin (the *plugin-core*) has access to Eclipse APIs.

 - **com.salesforce.bazel.eclipse.core**: this plugin is the one that is integrated with Eclipse APIs, and contains classes such as the activator
-- **com.salesforce.bazel-java-sdk**: handles model abstractions and command execution for Bazel
+- **com.salesforce.bazel-java-sdk**: handles model abstractions and command execution for Bazel.
+This is a vendored copy of the [Bazel Java SDK](https://github.com/salesforce/bazel-java-sdk) which is a general purpose SDK for Bazel.